Argus (Total: 33, Canadian: 33, Group 0)

 Wright R3350

-With No. 405 (MP) Squadron at RCAF Station Greenwood from 29 January 1959.
-To No. 2 (M) Operational Traiing Unit detachment at Greenwood on 3 February 1959.
+With 405 (MP) Squadron at RCAF Station Greenwood from 29 January 1959.
+To 2 (M) Operational Training Unit detachment at Greenwood on 3 February 1959.
 To Fairey Aviation for updates on 24 November 1960.
 Back at Greenwood from 30 May 1961.
-To Fairey again for furtherupdates, 8 July 1964 to 6 January 1965.
+To Fairey again for further updates, 8 July 1964 to 6 January 1965.
 With Argus Conversion Unit at Greenwood in early 1965.
 With No. 404 Squadron, on detachment to Puerto Rico, when it disappeared during night training mission 60 miles north of Puerto Rico on 23 March 1965.
 First Argus lost.
 No trace ever found.
 15 fatalities, including two civilian scientists.
 Disappeared at night, some have theorized aircraft may have dug in a wing tip during a low level turn.

-last update: 2024-December-251965-April-30 Struck off Strength 2019-08-20
+1965-April-30 Struck off Strength 2019-08-20

-Argus 20728, 2
+Argus 2 serial 20728

 s/n 20728